 Find out more:

 This is a guest blog written by Colin from A Day's Walk.
-You can visit their website to book your delivery of local Cumbrian produce and can receive a 10% discount when you book a cottage through Sally's Cottages.
+You can visit their website to book your delivery of local Cumbrian produce.
+They also have a fantastic food outlet at Holker Hall near Cartmel.